mensfeld/MH-Extensions/README.md

 ## About

-Package of usefull ruby basic classes (and not only) extensions.
+Package of usefull ruby basic classes extensions and some other usefull libs.
 For more details view any of files located in `lib/`

 ## Note on Patches/Pull Requests